 Secure transfer of funds

 Adding a beneficiary is the fastest and most secure way to get funds to the intended recipient.
 It also provides transparency to and instills a sense of trust among donors.

 The beneficiary will add their own bank information, so funds will not go through your account

-For the beneficiary, setting up withdrawals involves adding their personal and bank information, and could require them to upload documents to be reviewed and verified by our payment partner.
+For the beneficiary, setting up bank transfers involves adding their personal and bank information, and could require them to upload documents to be reviewed and verified by our payment partner.
 Our support team will be available to help them every step of the way, but please keep in mind that as soon your beneficiary accepts their invitation, an account will be created for them using their personal email.
 Their GoFundMe account is separate from yours, so you won’t be able to assist them from within your account.

 If your beneficiary has already set up withdrawals and is having trouble receiving funds, please review this article for more information.

 The beneficiary’s name will show on your fundraiser page

 You cannot add a service provider as the beneficiary

-If your fundraiser is raising funds to pay for a service, such as a funeral or tuition, you will still need an individual to withdraw the funds.
-You cannot add the funeral service or school as the beneficiary, so you or your beneficiary will need to withdraw the funds personally and then transfer the funds to the service provider outside of GoFundMe.
+If your fundraiser is raising funds to pay for a service, such as a funeral or tuition, you will still need an individual to receive the funds.
+You cannot add the funeral service or school as the beneficiary, so you or your beneficiary will need to receive the funds personally and then transfer the funds to the service provider outside of GoFundMe.

 Only one beneficiary can be added to a fundraiser